mwgribben/abc-of-chairmanship/7_closing.markdown

 ### Moving the closure

 In cases where a debate appears to be unduly long, or the subject seems to have been fully discussed, anyone who has not already spoken may move ‘That the question be now put.’
 This is called the *closure* or simply ‘the vote’.
 Sometimes a member may say, ‘I move the vote’.
 Whichever term is used the object is the same.
-It means that, in the opinion of the mover, the debate has been carried on long enouogh, and they ask the meeting to agree with them by passing their motion and so ending the discussion.
+It means that, in the opinion of the mover, the debate has been carried on long enough, and they ask the meeting to agree with them by passing their motion and so ending the discussion.

 ### When to move the closure